If you’re noticing aches and pains throughout your body but can’t find the source, your posture could be to blame.

 Slowly lean further forward into the doorframe until you feel the front of your chest stretching.

-Hold the deep stretch for 20 seconds, then relax.
+Hold the deep stretch for at least 30 seconds, then relax.

 Repeat this stretch twice.